-CHAPTER 5: PERFORMANCE GOALS AND EVALUATION - LOCAL COMPONENT
+CHAPTER 5: PERFORMANCE GOALS AND EVALUATION - LOCAL COMPONENT TIMELINE: FEBRUARY - APRIL

-The plan must include information on the actions the Local Board will take toward becoming or remaining a high performing board, consistent with the factors developed by the State Board.
-(WIOA Sec.
-101(d)(6)) and (§ 679.560(b)(17))
+The plan must include information on the actions the Local Board will take toward becoming or remaining a high performing board, consistent with the factors developed by the State Board (WIOA Sec.
+101(d)(6)).

-- A. Provide information regarding the projected local service levels. - B. Provide information regarding the local levels of performance negotiated with the Governor and chief elected official consistent with WIOA Sec.
-116(c), to be used to measure the performance of the local area and to be used by the Local Board for measuring the performance of the local fiscal agent (where appropriate), eligible providers under WIOA Title I Subtitle B and the one-stop delivery system in the local area. (§ 679.560(b)(16)) - WIOA Common Measures - Additional State Measures
+- A. Provide information regarding the projected local service levels.
+[Note the details regarding this requirement will be developed in the Spring of 2016] - B. Provide information regarding the local levels of performance negotiated with the Governor and chief elected official consistent with WIOA Sec.
+116(c), to be used to measure the performance of the local area and to be used by the Local Board for measuring the performance of the local fiscal agent (where appropriate), eligible providers under WIOA Title I Subtitle B, and the one-stop delivery system in the local area.
+[NOTE: The details regarding this requirement will be developed as the WIOA rules are finalized.] - WIOA Common Measures - Additional State Measures